 Bankruptcy courts are courts of equity and as such have broad discretionary powers.
 If the District were to become the debtor in a proceeding under Chapter 9 of the Bankruptcy Code, then the "automatic stay" provisions of the Bankruptcy Code would prohibit the parties from taking any action to collect any amount from the District or the County (including ad valorem property tax revenues) or to enforce any obligation of the District or the County, without the bankruptcy court's permission.
-In such a proceeding, as part of its plan of adjustment in bankruptcy, the District may be able to alter the priority, interest rate, principal amount, payment terms, collateral, maturity dates, payment sources, covenants (including tax-related covenants), and other terms or provisions of the Refunding Bonds and other transaction documents related to the Refunding Bonds, as long as the bankruptcy court determines that the alterations are fair and equitable.
-In addition, in such a proceeding, as part of such a plan, the District may be able to eliminate the obligation of the County to raise taxes if necessary to pay the Refunding Bonds.
-There also may be other possible effects of a bankruptcy of the District that could result in delays or reductions in payments on the Refunding Bonds, or other losses on the Refunding Bonds.
-Moreover, regardless of any specific adverse determinations in any District bankruptcy proceeding, the existence of a District bankruptcy proceeding could have an adverse effect on the liquidity and market price of the Refunding Bonds.
+In such a proceeding, as part of its plan of adjustment in bankruptcy, the District may be able to alter the priority, interest rate, principal amount, payment terms, collateral, maturity dates, payment sources, covenants (including tax-related covenants), and other terms or provisions of the Bonds and other transaction documents related to the Bonds, as long as the bankruptcy court determines that the alterations are fair and equitable.
+In addition, in such a proceeding, as part of such a plan, the District may be able to eliminate the obligation of the County to raise taxes if necessary to pay the Bonds.

 As stated above, if a school district were to go into bankruptcy, the bankruptcy petition would be filed under Chapter 9 of the Bankruptcy Code.
 Chapter 9 provides that it does not limit or impair the power of a state to control, by legislation or otherwise, a municipality of or in such state in the exercise of the political or governmental powers of such municipality, including expenditures for such exercise.
 For purposes of Chapter 9, a school district is a municipality.
-State law provides that the ad valorem property taxes levied to pay the principal and interest on the Refunding Bonds shall be used for the payment of principal and interest of the District's general obligation bonds and for no other purpose.
-If this restriction on the expenditure of such ad valorem property taxes is respected in a bankruptcy case, then the ad valorem property tax revenue could not be used by the District for any purpose other than to make payments on the Refunding Bonds.
+State law provides that the ad valorem property taxes levied to pay the principal and interest on the Bonds shall be used for the payment of principal and interest of the District's general obligation bonds and for no other purpose.
+If this restriction on the expenditure of such ad valorem property taxes is respected in a bankruptcy case, then the ad valorem property tax revenue could not be used by the District for any purpose other than to make payments on the Bonds.
 It is possible, however, that a bankruptcy court could conclude that the restriction should not be respected.

 Statutory Lien.
-Pursuant to the California Government Code, all general obligation bonds issued by local agencies, including refunding bonds (including the Refunding Bonds), are secured by a statutory lien on all revenues received pursuant to the levy and collection of the tax and the lien automatically arises, without the need for any action or authorization by the local agency or its governing board, and is valid and binding from the time the bonds are executed and delivered.
-See "SECURITY AND SOURCE OF PAYMENT FOR THE REFUNDING BONDS - Statutory Lien on Taxes (Senate Bill 222)."
-Although a statutory lien would not be automatically terminated by the filing of a Chapter 9 bankruptcy petition by the District, the automatic stay provisions of the Bankruptcy Code would apply, preventing bondholders from enforcing their rights to payment from such tax collections without permission of the bankruptcy court, and payments that become due and owing on the Refunding Bonds during the pendency of the Chapter 9 proceeding could be delayed.
+Pursuant to the California Government Code, all general obligation bonds issued by local agencies, including the Bonds, are secured by a statutory lien on all revenues received pursuant to the levy and collection of the tax and the lien automatically arises, without the need for any action or authorization by the local agency or its governing board, and is valid and binding from the time the bonds are executed and delivered.
+See "SECURITY AND SOURCE OF PAYMENT FOR THE BONDS - Statutory Lien on Taxes (Senate Bill 222)."
+Although a statutory lien would not be automatically terminated by the filing of a Chapter 9 bankruptcy petition by the District, the automatic stay provisions of the Bankruptcy Code would apply, preventing bondholders from enforcing their rights to payment from such tax collections without permission of the bankruptcy court, and payments that become due and owing on the Bonds during the pendency of the Chapter 9 proceeding could be delayed.